 - Can choose between monocular and binocular depending on what you need

 - Lenses may be difficult to focus if you have motor control problems like tremors and arthritis

 These fall under the category of spectacle-mounted telescopic devices.
-They are mounted towards the top of the glasses.
+They are mounted toward the top of the glasses.
 Due to this position, the user can use them to look at the magnified images while looking at the distant view through the original glasses.
 In most states including New York State, people wearing bioptic telescopes can drive, depending on the level of vision.
-They, however, demand a high level of concentration and quick responses while driving, and it is encouraged to undergo some drivers training before taking the road test again.
+They, however, demand a high level of concentration and quick responses while driving, and it is encouraged to undergo some driver training before taking the road test again.
 So, they are not suitable for everybody.
 These can be used for walking and many other tasks.

 Mid Distance Telescopes

-Telescope glasses are designed to enable viewing objects in an intermediate distance away, may be a good fit for certain patients.
+Telescope glasses are designed to enable viewing objects in an intermediate distance away, maybe a good fit for certain patients.
 Compared to magnifiers, they allow viewing at a comfortable distance.
 So, they are useful in tasks like reading sheet music, using the computer, playing cards, and watching television.
 They help to view crisp images.
 As they can be mounted on your glasses, they allow you to work hands-free.

-To learn more about telescope glasses for low vision, schedule a free ten minute consultation with Dr. Schoenbart today.
+To learn more about telescope glasses for low vision, schedule a free ten-minute consultation with Dr. Schoenbart today.